-Upon completion of course, the student shall able to understand
+Upon completion of course, the student shall able to understand a.
+Introduction, principles of green chemistry

 - The principles and applications of Green chemistry - The concept of peptide chemistry. - The various catalysts used in organic reactions - The concept of stereochemistry and asymmetric synthesis.